TurboVega/agon-vdp/src/src/otf_mode.md

 ## Create primitive: Solid Quad List
 <b>VDU 23, 30, 43, id; pid; flags, n; c, x1; y1; ... xn; yn;</b>

+A quad list is a series of quads that do not necessarily share points, but could, if those points are duplicated.
+The quads are filled, but do not have a distinct edge color that differs from the given color.

 ## Create primitive: Quad Strip Outline
 <b>VDU 23, 30, 44, id; pid; flags, n; c, sx0; sy0; sx1; sy1; x1; y1; ... xn; yn;</b>

+A quad strip is a series of quads where each 2 consecutive quads share 2 common points.
+The quads are not filled.

 ## Create primitive: Solid Quad Strip
 <b>VDU 23, 30, 45, id;800x600x64 On-the-Fly Command Set:
  pid; flags, n; c, x1; y1; ... xn; yn;</b>

+A quad strip is a series of quads where each 2 consecutive quads share 2 common points.
+The quads are filled, but do not have a distinct edge color that differs from the given color.